 In our previous article we looked at the dos and don'ts of handing sales objections; check it out.
 Since then, we’ve been busy writing rebuttals that work so that you could focus on something else.

-This article looks at the most common sales objections you can face, and tells you exactly what to say to sales objections.
+This article looks at the most common sales objections you can face, and tells you how to handle sales objections.

 Let’s get growing!